RockBeatFairy/RockBeatFairy/README.md

 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Geramn student with a profound interest in engineering and programming.
+I am a German student with a profound interest in engineering and programming.

 ## Objective